evanhosmer/Soccer-Capstone/README.md

 ![pca](images/pca_scree2.png)

-To attempt to interpret the principal components, the componenets of each principal component were analyzed according to the top 5 weighted features for each principal component.
+To attempt to interpret the principal components, the components of each principal component were analyzed according to the top 5 weighted features for each principal component.

 ![pca](images/PCA_comps2.png)